 A recent Altman Weil study found that the #1 reason law firms weren’t doing more to change the way they deliver legal services is because clients weren’t asking them to do so.
 To not aim at improving client services is poor business strategy; but that is pretty rare.
 The problem of how to improve the … Continue reading Law firms need all the help they can get

 As published on The Lawyer's Daily.
-A more concise version of the Biz-ification of Law, though I think "industrialization" is a better word. -- In early 2016, Archer Daniels Midland ("ADM"), a Fortune 50 company, were working with 700 law firms.
+A more concise version of a previous article. -- In early 2016, Archer Daniels Midland ("ADM"), a Fortune 50 company, were working with 700 law firms.
 Six months later, they were working with only 20.
-Last year, Microsoft brought in … Continue reading The Industrialization of Law
+Last year, Microsoft brought in 12 of its top law firms to ask "what … Continue reading The Industrialization of Law

-[Note: this article previously appeared on Slaw.com] Intro I recently saw an exciting legal tech product that has a lot of potential.
+[Note: this article previously appeared on Slaw.com and Legal Business World] Intro I recently saw an exciting legal tech product that has a lot of potential.
 I think it could make many people's lives much easier.
 And a partner wants to mandate its usage!
 You can probably see where this is going.
-It was a struggle the moment we … Continue reading Convenience is King
+It was a … Continue reading Convenience is King

 Everett Rogers developed the now-standard framework for how an innovation diffuses throughout society.
 Geoffrey Moore went into greater detail on the adopter types.
 I understood conceptually that these various groups are based on certain differences, but it wasn't until I mapped these out (based on Moores book) that I realized how distinct these groups really … Continue reading A detailed comparison of technology adopter types